odysseyprogramme/odyssey-website-dev/content/template.md

 <br>

-You can use htm too!!! :) :) Yay! (break text!)
+You can use html too!!! :) :) Yay! (break text!)
 (Pressing enter will nto introduce new lines in MD.
 You must use
 ````
 <br>
 ````